AbduEhab/Fast-Neural-Network/README.md

 - [ ] Stack-based allocations (coming soon)
 - [ ] GPU acceleration (might be implemented in the future)

-But, here's an example of creating a simple neural network and then training it for a single epoch using the library
+But, here's an example of creating a simple neural network and then training it for a number of epochs using the library

 ```rust
 use fast_neural_network::{activation::*, neural_network::*};